Thursday, September 24, 2009

 *

 Baxter said enrolment is declining everywhere, including private schools.
 “We‘ve lost a couple of hundred students, but there are districts that have lost thousands,” she said.
+Just which school districts have lost thousands of students?
 She defended the cost of the ads by saying the more students that are in the district, the more programs that can be offered because every student brings with them provincial funding.

 The ads are an effort to ensure that there is space for students who may make the switch...yah! right !